DataDink/MappedBinarySerializer/README.md

 a map/type combination and aren't required to be matching type versions.
 These can then be cached in an application for performant, tollerant, light-weight communications.

+# Notes

+This solution out-performs the native C# formatters (depreciated for security reasons), but it doesn't match the .net protobuffs performance based on some crude benchmarking.

+The data size should be as small as possible for basic data types without using a compression algorithm.
+Data-type serialization can be extended / customized to further reduce data size where appropriate.
+Well-known types are not covered in the default serialization strategies (e.g. DateTime, etc).

+With some tweeking this solution could be more platform agnostic.
+Currently serialization maps are based on .NET type names and namespaces.
+These could be changed to be based on a set of well-known names that would make sense to other platforms.